Skip to content

 How we use our database

 We maintain a database of licensed and unlicensed addresses in the UK.
-We use this database to identify and contact people that we believe are using a TV receiver without a valid TV Licence.
+We use this database to identify and contact people that we believe are using TV receiving equipment without a valid TV Licence.

 Checking properties are correctly licensed

 Typically we'll send a number of letters to remind occupants of the importance of being properly licensed.
 Then we’ll try to contact them by phone.
-If there’s still no response, we may send an enforcement officer to see if there's a TV receiver on the premises.
+If there’s still no response, we may send a visiting officer to see if there's any TV receiving equipment on the premises.
 Visits can result in evaders being caught.
-On average around 1,000 evaders are caught daily.
+On average over 1,000 evaders are caught daily.

 Detection equipment will only be used if other less intrusive and more cost effective routes have been exhausted.